HaithmMasood/TransportationProject/README.md

 ## Installation
 To run this application, ensure you have Java installed on your system.
 Clone the repository, navigate to the source directory, and run the main Java file.

+## Documentation
+All classes and methods are documented using JavaDoc standards for easy understanding and maintenance.

 ## Contributing
 This project was developed as part of an academic assignment.
 While it is not open for contributions, feedback and suggestions are always welcome.